Introduction to Project Documentation

 Project documents should make life easier for the project manager and all those involved.
 It should clearly state all requirements, risk, resources so that all the stakeholders are on the same page.

 This has been a guide to Project Documentation.
-Here we have discussed the Documents of Project that arise in day to day projects.
+Here we have discussed the key stages in the life cycle of a project, Documents of the Project that arise in day to day projects.
 You can also go through our other suggested articles to learn more –